FusionAuth/fusionauth-site/site/_posts/2023-07-01-announcing-fusionauth-1-46.md

 At FusionAuth, we take security very seriously.
 This release has a number of fixes, including a fix for CAPTCHA bypass, a potential directory traversal attack, and additional defensive validation on our self-service profile edit form.

 We regularly obtain professional penetration testing and offer a bug bounty.
-[Learn more about FusionAuth's security posture](https://fusionauth.io/security).
+[Learn more about FusionAuth's security programs](https://fusionauth.io/security).

-{% comment %}
 If you'd like to be on the security announcement list, please sign up for a [free FusionAuth account](https://account.fusionauth.io) and give yourself the security officer role.
-{% endcomment %}

 ## Improvements to the OAuth2 Device grant